synqs/coquma-website/content/home/projects.md

  css_class = ""
 +++

-Our research is geared towards leveraging the potentials of synthetic quantum systems with the aim of developing novel quantum technologies such as quantum simulation, quantum computation, and quantum metrology.
+Our research is geared towards leveraging the potentials of atomic mixtures with the aim of developing novel quantum technologies such as quantum simulation, quantum computation, and quantum metrology.

-Go ahead and find out more about our research topics by clicking on the project cards below.
+As the detailled description is most of the time out-of-date as soon as we write it, we provide here access to our conference posters.
+They should give a timely impression of the problems under investigation.
+Further details can be found under [publications]({{< ref "publication" >}}).